MyNamesLex/Cancelled-Projects/Unreal Engine 5/Extraction Shooter/README.md

 Making a full video game solo in Unreal Engine 5

 #### Tools&Tech Used:
-Made with the Unreal Engine 5 with C++ and Blueprints
+Made with Unreal Engine 5 using C++ and Blueprints

 #### Impact on me:
 Improving Skills In Unreal Engine 5 on a deeper level